Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

      - This user story will be achieved when the poll is able to store the results of the vote and display them to the user after the lesson has finished.
 This could via a web interface or an Excel spreadsheet.
      - This user Story links to Aim:

+### Development Methodology

+This project will be utilizing the agile methodology.
+This methodology utilizes a series of "sprints" to develop the solution.
+The most important factor in the agile methodology is client satisfaction (McCormick, 2012).
+This project will have 3 main phases, these are:

+- Phase 1: September to January
+- Phase 2 January to March
+- Phase 3 March to May

+Each of these phases will have a series of sprints, these sprints will be 2 weeks long.
+Each sprint will have a series of tasks that will be completed within the sprint.
+By using this methodology, it will allow for client feedback to help guide this project incrementally.

+### Technology Selection

+The software stack that will be used for this project is:

+- FastAPI for the RestAPI server.
+This will handle incoming requests from the voting client and sending out data to the presentation client.
+- Websockets for the communication between the voting client and the presentation client.
+This will allow for real time updates to the presentation client.
+- Docker will be to containerize the application.
+This will allow for the application to be easily deployed to a server.
+- chart.js will be used to display the results of the vote to the user in a graph-based representation.
+- vue.js will be used on the voting client to communicate with the RestAPI server.

 ## Phase 1 Development

 ```mermaid